Grants for Academic Purposes

 The college has funds to assist with academic matters, such as travel and accommodation costs incurred while attending conferences and conducting research towards coursework or your thesis.

-The amount available to each student is based on their fee liability, with £300 available for each year a student is liable for fees, further details are available on the application form.
-Funds available in any academic year are limited, and no awards can be made after the funds for the academic year have been exhausted.
+The college aims to support as many students as possible with contributions towards such costs.
+The amount available to each student is based on their fee liability, with £300 available for each year a student is liable for fees.
+Further details are available on the application form.
+Please note that funds available in any academic year are limited, and no awards can be made after the funds for the academic year have been fully allocated.

 Clinical medics (i.e. students reading for the 2nd BM, years 4–6 of the undergraduate medical course) are offered the following College Academic Grants: